What Is Technocracy?

 I created Technocracy on Substack because this platform offers a way out from the vortex of algorithms.
 If you like my work, subscribing to Technocracy means you get every new essay direct to your inbox, as soon as I’ve finished putting pen to paper.

-I am a member of the University of Auckland’s Faculty of Law, where my academic research is focused on AI, privacy and technology law.
+I teach at the University of Auckland’s Faculty of Law, where my academic research is focused on AI, privacy and technology law.
 Previously, I worked as a commercial lawyer advising on employment and emerging tech.
 I am also a representative of New Zealand’s AI Forum.

 I have written pieces on technology and politics for a range of think tanks, institutes and media, including the Australian Strategic Policy Institute, OneZero, the Lowy Institute, Newsroom and the Australian Institute of International Affairs.
 My writing on AI has also been cited by The Washington Post and Hacker News.